-1. Card Images Distorted in Mobile WebView
+1. Card Badges Distorted in the Mobile WebView

 Symptom